IgniteUI/igniteui-docfx/en/components/spreadsheet_configuring.md

 ### Configuring Formula Bar

-The [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) allows you to configure the visibility of the formula bar by setting the `IsFormulaBarVisible` property of the control.
+The `XamSpreadsheet` allows you to configure the visibility of the formula bar by setting the `IsFormulaBarVisible` property of the control.

 The following code snippets demonstrate the above:

 ```html
 <igx-spreadsheet isFormulaBarVisible=true></igx-spreadsheet>